hmrs-cr/PyArcPics/README.md

 PyArcPics
 =========

-Collection of Python scripts that I use to handle, backup and share my huge picture collection.
+Python script that I use to handle, backup and share my huge picture collection.

 ArchivePics
 -----------